HappyPathway/ai-library-framework/tests/validation_tracker.md

 - [x] `test_a2a_push_notifications.py` - implementation exists but needs updates
 - [x] `test_a2a_registry.py` - implementation exists but needs updates
 - [x] `test_a2a_orchestration.py` - implementation exists but needs updates
+- [x] `test_a2a_datetime_serialization.py` - new tests for datetime handling
-- [ ] Integration tests for advanced A2A features
+- [x] Integration tests for advanced A2A features:
+  - [x] `test_a2a_orchestration_flow.py` - tests orchestration with multiple agents
+  - [x] `test_a2a_interoperability.py` - tests with external A2A implementations

 ### C. A2A Future Development
-- [ ] Performance benchmark tests
+- [x] Performance benchmark tests - `/tests/performance/test_a2a_benchmarks.py`
-- [ ] Interoperability tests with external A2A implementations
+- [x] Interoperability tests with external A2A implementations - `/tests/integration/communication/test_a2a_interoperability.py`
-- [ ] E2E tests for real-world A2A applications
+- [ ] E2E tests for real-world A2A applications - (future work)

 ## IV.
 Verification of Examples and Documentation
-- [ ] Test example applications
+- [x] Test example applications - `/tests/e2e/test_a2a_e2e.py` includes real-world scenarios
-- [ ] Validate documentation code snippets
+- [x] Validate documentation code snippets - `/tests/docs/test_a2a_documentation.py` validates code examples

+## Test Execution

+- [x] Script for running A2A tests - `run_a2a_tests.sh`
+- [x] Script for running all validation tests - `run_validation_tests.sh`

 ## Next Steps:

-1. Complete missing fixtures in conftest.py
-2. Implement unit tests for A2A components (focused on recent fixes)
+1. Complete implementation of unit tests for remaining AILF components
-3. Implement integration tests for A2A orchestration
-4. Implement core functionality unit tests in priority order
+2. Add more E2E tests for realistic agent workflows
+3. Expand test coverage for interoperability with external systems
+4. Add tests for error recovery and fault tolerance scenarios